 - Support for Windows Server 2022 and the ADK for Windows 11

 System Center 2012 & 2012 R2 End of Life

-Multiple products part of Microsoft System Center 2012 and Microsoft System Center 2012 R2 are going end-of-life on July 12, 2022.
-While these products will continue to function, Microsoft will no longer be providing technical support, security updates and fixes, or definition, engine, and platform updates.
+Multiple products part of Microsoft System Center 2012 and Microsoft System Center 2012 R2 went end-of-life on July 12, 2022.
+While these products will continue to function, Microsoft no longer provides technical support, security updates and fixes, or definition, engine, and platform updates.